 Deep Learning, in short, is going much beyond machine learning and its algorithms that are either supervised or unsupervised.
 In DL it uses many layers of nonlinear processing units for feature extraction and transformation.
 It has revolutionized today’s industries by demonstrating near-human-level accuracy in certain tasks.
 The task like pattern recognition, image classification, voice/text decoding, and many more.

-• To voice control in mobile devices like handphones, TVs, vice command enabled speakers and TVs
+• Voice control in mobile devices like smartphones, TVs, and voice-command enabled speakers and TVs.

 Boltzmann Machines – Outlook